QbDVision-Inc/qbdvision-api-examples/src/examples/coa_api_import/README.md

  - Use environment variables for API keys
  - Implement proper error handling and retries
  - Add logging/reporting according to your company's standards
+ - Use the latest versions of all libraries